 As we remember our Native siblings of centuries past, convict us of the narratives we craft and sustain that suggest a people solely confined to history.
 Let us believe and affirm: you’re still here, I’m still here.
 Let us lend ourselves to listening, supporting, honoring, and leveraging in months beyond November.

-Let us bend low to the ground now, touching the blades or soil, let us be baptized again by puddled water or bubbled stream, remembering our place in the long story of death and life.
+Let us bend low to the ground now, touching the blades or soil, let us remember our baptisms in puddled water or bubbled stream, calling to mind our place in the long story of death and life.

 May we feel grateful to recognize the evil and liberation within it and within us, the provision and the need, the celebration and lament and everything in between—all present today.